SAP/spartacus-docs/_pages/dev/features/quick-order.md

 ### Cart Page

-You can use quick order form in the **Cart** page both for logged in users and anonymous.
+You can use the quick order form in the **Cart** page both for logged-in users and anonymous.

 Adding products to cart with cart quick order form: